 It suddenly veered towards a clump of plants which obviously offered more protection than the open grass.
 It hovered again and then pounced into the thick of it.

 Again, it was all so quick I hardly had time to react.
 Had it caught anything?
 I was unsure; it was shielded from view by the greenery.
 It stayed there for a few moments and then flew out again, returning to the higher ground to begin its patrol once more.

-Walk #83 Statistics (of which this post forms the second part):
+Walk #83 Statistics (of which this post forms the final part):